 Tax Investigation experience

-Our tax team have a broad range of knowledge and experience in dealing with HMRC tax enquiries and investigations which can include:
+Our tax team have a broad range of knowledge and experience in dealing with HMRC tax enquiries and investigations which includes:

 - Investigations into specialist areas such as VAT or technical issues